 It can be quite a shock when you first hear your child swear.
-You might be wondering where your child learned that kind of language – and whether she really understands what he’s saying.
-How you react to your child’s swearing now will influence her future swearing behaviour.
+You might be wondering where your child learned that kind of language – and whether he really understands what he’s saying.
+How you react to your child’s swearing now will influence his future swearing behaviour.

 Swearing: Why children do it

 Young children often swear because they’re exploring language.
 They might be testing a new word, perhaps to understand its meaning.
 Sometimes swearing happens accidentally when children are learning to say words.

 Children might also be trying to express a feeling like frustration.
 Or they might simply be saying the word because it sounds funny or gets a reaction.

 Children might also be imitating others when they swear.

 The most effective way to deal with your child’s swearing is to ignore the swearing completely.
 No talking, no eye contact.
 If the behaviour is attention seeking, this is often the best way to stop it.